acgetchell/mundus-atrox/src/journals/twentieth.md

 10. All the creatures we seemed to damage, just got healed by another Kuo-Toa Archpriest?!?
 11. *Avren* casts Thunder Wave and hits 3 Kuo-Toa, doing 18 damage to them and driving them away.
 12. A Kuo-Toa attempts to net *Tysnera*, but *Geral* hamstrings it with an attack of opportunity as it tries to get past him, sticking it in place.
 Yay!
-13. *Tysnera* casts fireball and does 37 HP damage to a Merrow and bunch of Kuo-Toa.
+13. *Tysnera* casts Fireball and does 37 HP damage to a Merrow and bunch of Kuo-Toa.
 Yay!
 14. The Kuo-Toa with *Tasbros* stuck in it's polearm pulls him underwater.
 Boo!

 Turn 3